-Do not take a double dose to make up for the forgotten tablet but wait and take the next dose at the usual time.
-If you have missed more than one dose, contact your Doctor or Pharmacist for advice.
+Do not take a double dose to make up for a forgotten dose, but wait and take your next dose at the usual time.
+If you have missed more than one dose, contact your doctor or pharmacist.

-General Information about your medicines
+General information about your medicines

-- Medicine is an important part of your treatment. - Each medicine has been individually prescribed for you and it is important that you take your medicine as you have been asked. - To avoid any problems, please do not stop or change any medicine without telling your doctor first. - If you feel that any problems you are having are possibly caused by your medicines, inform your doctor or pharmacist as soon as possible. - Remember to contact your doctor before your prescription has run out to obtain further supplies. - Please return any unused medicines that are no longer needed to a pharmacy for safe disposal. - If you have any questions about your medicines please do not hesitate to contact your doctor, pharmacist or nurse.
+Medicine is an important part of your treatment.
+Each medicine has been individually prescribed for you and it is important that you take your medicine as you have been asked.

+To avoid any problems, please do not stop or change any medicine without telling your doctor first.

+If you feel that any problems you are having are possibly caused by your medicines, inform your doctor or pharmacist as soon as possible.

+Remember to contact your doctor before your prescription has run out to obtain further supplies.

+Please return any unused medicines that are no longer needed to a pharmacy for safe disposal.

+If you have any questions about your medicines please do not hesitate to contact your doctor, pharmacist or nurse.